 To maintain a safe and healthy workforce, employers must provide their employees with access to occupational health services.
 These services can help to identify and control work-related risks that could lead to injury or ill health and provide advice and support on managing health at work.

-Occupational health services can include various activities, from simple health screenings and vaccinations to more comprehensive support such as ergonomic assessments and stress management programs.
+It can include various activities, from simple health screenings and vaccinations to more comprehensive support such as ergonomic assessments and stress management programs.
 By offering these services, employers can help to create a healthier workplace environment and protect their employees from risks associated with their job.

 What is the role of Occupational Health Services?

-How do Occupational Health Services protect employees?
+How does it protect employees?

 Occupational health services play a vital role in protecting employees from work-related injuries and illnesses.
 These services provide a comprehensive approach to preventing, identifying, and treating health hazards.
 They also promote a healthy workplace by providing education and training on occupational health and safety issues.